-Manual wheelchairs with seating components as a main mobility device
+Manual wheelchair with seating components as a main mobility device

 These wheelchairs are measured and ordered specifically for the individual using them.
 Wheelchair seating and positioning devices are recommended when an individual requires the wheelchair as their main mobility device and sits in the wheelchair daily.

-The individual would require a modular or custom seat and back for postural support and/or for pressure redistribution.
-There are also various types of manual wheelchairs available depending on the functional need of the care recipient.
+The individual requires a modular or custom seat and back for postural support and/or for pressure redistribution.
+There are also various types of manual wheelchairs available depending on the functional needs of the care recipient.

-Depending on the type of wheelchair required, there are more adaptations that can be made to these wheelchairs to maximize the fit for the client, and to maximize functional use of the wheelchair for mobility.
+Depending on the type of wheelchair required, there may be more adaptations that can be added to these wheelchairs to maximize the comfort, safety, and functional use of the wheelchair for mobility.

 The individual in your care can work with a therapist and vendor to have their needs assessed and to trial a wheelchair.

-Indoor, outdoor and entrance accessibility of the person's residence, their ability to transfer in and out of the wheelchair and transportation of the wheelchair are other items that will need to be considered.
+Indoor, outdoor, and entrance accessibility of the person's residence, their ability to transfer in and out of the wheelchair, and transportation of the wheelchair will also need to be considered.

-For more information or to discuss wheelchair needs further connect with a health care professional such as an occupational therapist or physiotherapist who has experience working in seating and mobility.
+For more information or to discuss wheelchair needs further connect with a health care professional such as an occupational therapist or physiotherapist who has experience addressing seating and mobility needs.